sdcastillo/PA-R-Study-Manual/docs/02-r-programming.md

 ## Pipes

-The pipe operator `%>%` is a way of making code more readable and easier to edit.
-The way that we are taught to do functional composition is by nesting, which is slow to read and write.
+The pipe operator `%>%` is a way of making code *modular*, meaning that it can be written and executed in incremental steps.
+Those familiar with Python's Pandas will be see that `%>%` is quite similar to ".".
+This also makes code easier to read.

 In five seconds, tell me what the below code is doing.